Office of Sponsored Programs and Foundation Relations

 - Developing and implementing policies and procedures to ensure compliance with College, state and federal regulations.

-OSP Organizational Chart
+OSPFR Organizational Chart

 - Grants Coordinator